 POSTGRES_12

-- password: The password for the root user
+- PASSWORD: the password for the root user

-- machine-type: Enum string of the machine (tier) type, as:
+- MACHINE_TYPE: enum string of the machine (tier) type, as:

 db-custom-[CPUS]-[MEMORY_MBS]